FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 Please see [here][9] for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

 It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
-Please refer to [POSTMAN collection][1], folder *registry* for the call which displays the actual list.
+Please refer to Postman collection available [here][1], folder *registry* for the call which displays the actual list.

 More details regarding IOS and generic devices follow: